Why Do Ember Tetra Change Color? Find Out Here

 Do Male Fish Attract Females By Changing Colors First?

 Even though this is not 100% accurate since color changes can happen due to environmental factors or stress, males who are more vibrant tend to get the most attention from females during mating season – just another reason why having brightly colored fish is a great choice.
-With proper care and tank conditions, however, there’s no limit on how bright these little guys can be!
+However, with proper care and tank conditions, there’s no limit to how bright these little guys can be!

 Conclusion